mongodb/docs/source/includes/api/list-tables/admin-file-system-store-response-documents.rst

    * - loadFactor
      - number
-     - Positive, non-zero integer that expresses how much backup work this :term:`snapshot store` should perform compared to another snapshot store.
+     - Positive, non-zero integer that expresses how much backup work this :opsmgr:`snapshot store </reference/glossary/#term-snapshot-store>` should perform compared to another snapshot store.
 Set this option only if you're using more than one snapshot store.